NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 &lt;/load\_val&gt;

-\`\`\`

 This load spec represents 95,411 data files and about 142GB of raw data on disk.

-To make the actual dataset larger in the Couchbase database the data gets loaded into different subsets in the same bucket of the Couchbase server.
-This is analogous to putting the same data into different databases in a METviewer MariaDB database server.
+To make the actual dataset larger in the Couchbase database the data is loaded into different subsets in the same bucket of the Couchbase server.
+This is analogous to putting the same data into different user databases in a METviewer MariaDB database server.

-Initially, there was an intent to add redundant data to the cluster incrementally and run the tests to measure the query time degradation due to having more data, but after doing this once or twice it became obvious any negative effects due to adding more data get limited by network transfer time (if asking for more data) and the effectiveness of the indexing, not the size of the dataset.
-With proper indexing in place or using key value queries, the effects of extra data were minimal.
-It was decided to abandon the initial approach and to concentrate instead on the differences between SQL, a single Couchbase node, and a Couchbase cluster, as well as the types and structure of the test queries.
+Initially, there was an intent to add redundant data to the cluster incrementally and run the tests to measure the query time degradation due to having more data.
+After doing this once or twice it became obvious any negative effects due to adding more data were minimal and influenced predominantly by the effectiveness of the indexing, and the structure of the query, not the size of the dataset.
+With proper indexing in place or using key value queries, or properly using subselects and ranges, the negative effects of querying bigger datasets were minimal, aside from the actual data transfer time which might be affected by the network.
+Realizing this it was decided to abandon the initial approach and to concentrate instead on the differences between SQL, a single Couchbase node, and a Couchbase cluster with a much larger redundant dataset, as well as the types and structure of the test queries.

-For the single node Couchbase server two redundant copies get loaded, subset mv\_gfs\_grid2obs\_vsdb and mv\_gfs\_grid2obs\_vsdb1 This resulted in 63,576,906 documents which represents 190,822 raw vsdb files in the single node Couchbase server for a database disk space of 132GB and a raw disk space of 284GB.
-This is data compression (due to schema not actual compression) of around 36%.
+For the single node Couchbase server two redundant copies were loaded, subset mv\_gfs\_grid2obs\_vsdb and mv\_gfs\_grid2obs\_vsdb1.
+This resulted in 63,576,906 documents which represents 190,822 raw vsdb files in the single node Couchbase server for a database disk space of 132GB and a raw disk space of 284GB.
+Having the schema structured such that each document has a header section and ALL the data associated with that header you get a natural data compression i.e. you don't keep putting in header data for each and every data record the way the raw data does.This is data compression (due to schema not actual compression) of around 36%.
+This is similar to the way the METviewer database achieves some degree of data normalization by using line data tables that reference the stat\_header table.

-The cluster got loaded with twice as much data in order to see how it impacted the query times.
+The cluster was loaded with twice as much data as the single server in order to see how it impacted the query times.
 The cluster had 128,342,347 documents representing 381,644 files and which consumed 578GB of disk database space representing 764GB of raw disk.
 This is a data reduction of 25%.
 The lower data compression rate, relative to the raw data, is probably due to this data being more redundant.
-There are four copies of the same data which means that the header section got replicated 4 times for the data set, relative to the raw data.
+There are four copies of the same data which means that the header section was replicated 4 times for the data set, relative to the raw data.

-Because of the Couchbase schema each Couchbase document represents more than one data record.
-Each document has all the records for a given valid time qualified by the model, the variable, like this...
+In the Couchbase schema each Couchbase document represents more than one data record.
+Each document has all the records for a given valid time qualified by the model and the variable, like this:

 "dataType": "VSDB\_V01\_SAL1L2",

-"subset": "mv\_gfs\_grid2obs\_vsdb1",
+**"subset": "mv\_gfs\_grid2obs\_vsdb1"**,

 "version": "V01",